 What Postpartum Depression Can Feel Like

-It’s a few days after you’ve given birth, the celebratory phone calls are still coming in all you feel is sadness all the way down to your gut.
-Although the emotions are unexpected and less than welcome, postpartum depression can be common among new mothers.
-Up to one in seven women experience PPD after their first child even though it might be the first episode of depression they’ve experienced in their life.
+It’s a few days after you’ve given birth, the celebratory phone calls are still coming in, and all you feel is sadness in the pit of your stomach.
+Although the emotions are unexpected, unsettling, and unwelcome, postpartum depression can be common among new mothers.
+Up to one in seven women experience Postpartum Depression (PPD) after their first child, even though it might be the first episode of depression they’ve experienced in their life.

 It’s important to remember how much the body changes during pregnancy and immediately after.
-Postpartum, a hormone imbalance can occur due to losing built up levels of progesterone right after birth, leaving high levels of estrogen and the mental and physical symptoms that accompany the imbalance.
-Previous experiences or diagnosis’ of depression can also be a risk factor that can lead to new episodes surfacing.
+Postpartum, a hormone imbalance can occur due to losing built-up levels of progesterone right after birth, leaving high levels of estrogen and the mental and physical symptoms that accompany the imbalance.
+Previous experiences or diagnoses’ of depression can also be a risk factor that can lead to new episodes surfacing.

 For many, the emotions vary from anxiety to depression, anger and resentment towards the child and family.
-You might fear the idea of not being a good enough mother for your child or might feel that your newborn is taking your time away from other people that you should be spending time with.
+You might fear the idea of not being a good enough mother for your child or might feel that your newborn is taking your time away from other important people in your life.

-Symptoms can start a few days after birth, and last days, weeks, or longer depending on how long it goes untreated.
-As with other things like PPD, symptoms vary and can be highly unique to you.
+There are risk factors for postpartum depression are well documented.
+Symptoms can start a few days after birth and last days, weeks, or longer, depending on how long it goes untreated.
+As with other things like PPD, symptoms vary and can be unique to you.
 PPD is treatable with individual counseling, therapy, and medication, like other forms of depression.
-Medication usually involves anti-depressants which can take a few weeks to become effective in regulating mood.
+Treatment may include anti-depressant medications which can take a few weeks to become effective in regulating mood.

-If you or your partner is struggling with PPD, please contact us today as therapy can be immensely helpful.
-Remember that experiences of PPD can be very unique and it’s important to address how you’re feeling with a professional, even if you think they might not understand.
+If you or your partner is struggling with PPD, don’t hesitate to contact us today as therapy can be tremendously helpful.
+Remember that experiences of PPD can be unique and it’s essential to address how you’re feeling with a professional, even if you think they might not understand.